 The EU Framework Secretariat, also appointed for two years, coordinates the organisation and preparation of meetings.
 FRA is currently Framework Secretariat.

 - Operational provisions (roles of the Chair and Secretariat, working methods)

 The EU Framework meets at least twice a year.
 Decisions are taken by consensus.

 The EU Framework complements the national monitoring frameworks in EU Member States responsible for promoting, protecting and monitoring the CRPD and its implementation at national level.
 They can take various forms and be composed of several organisations, such as:

 - monitoring committees with the participation of representatives of organisations concerned with the rights of persons with disabilities.

 The EU Framework works to enhance synergies with national monitoring frameworks.
 For example, it meets annually with representatives of national monitoring mechanisms in EU Member States to share information and coordinate activities.

 Some of the members of national monitoring frameworks cooperate at the European level:

 - The Working Group on the UN Convention on the Rights of Persons with Disabilities of the European Network of National Human Rights Institutions brings together national human rights institutions which are part of national monitoring frameworks.
 Several EU Framework members – the European Ombudsman, the EU Agency for Fundamental Rights and the European Disability Forum – have observer status;

-- Equinet, the European Network of Equality Bodies, brings together more than 40 organisations empowered to combat discrimination across a range of grounds including disability, from all 28 EU Member States as well as from Albania, the Former Yugoslav Republic of Macedonia, Montenegro, Norway and Serbia;
+- Equinet, the European Network of Equality Bodies, brings together more than 40 organisations empowered to combat discrimination across a range of grounds including disability, from all 28 EU Member States as well as from Albania, North Macedonia, Montenegro, Norway and Serbia;

 - The European Network of Ombudsmen consists of over 95 offices in 36 European countries.
 Some of its members act as monitoring bodies for the UN Convention.